curityio/kafka-zero-trust/README.md

 npm start
 ```

-The client will open the system browser and run a code flow, to get a user level token.\
+The client will run a code flow that opens the system browser, to get a user level access token.\
 Sign in as `demouser / Password1` to create an order and trigger event publishing:

 ![Login](./doc/login.png)